JohnTGZ/ruth_planner/README.md

 # Ruth Planner (WIP)
-[Ru]st Pa[th] Planner aims to be a comprehensive collection of search-based path planning algorithms written in Rust.
+[Ru]st Pa[th] Planner aims to be a collection of search-based path planning algorithms written in Rust.
 This crate aims to use minimal external dependencies, except for visualization purposes.

 ## Implemented algorithms